SAG-AFTRANew York, NY

 (The individual must possess the following knowledge, skills and abilities and be able to explain and demonstrate that he or she can perform the essential functions of this job with or without reasonable accommodation, using some other combination of skills and abilities.)

-• Able to organize, prioritize and coordinate multiple tasks under daily deadlines.
+• Able to organize and coordinate multiple tasks under daily deadlines.

 • Hold yourself and others accountable for a high level of performance and integrity.